Trailblazers Leadership Expedition

 - Challenge Level: Moderate or 6 on a 1-10 scale

 Expeditioners who participate in our Trailblazers Leadership (TBX) trip seek more of a challenge both physically and mentally.
-Over the course of three weeks, Expeditioners will contribute to building a trail for the Preserve and get hands on leadership experience by working and teaching GRP base campers.
+Over the course of four weeks, Expeditioners will contribute to building a trail for the Preserve, get hands on leadership experience by working and teaching GRP base campers, and have the option of earning college credit with Queens University.
 The trip leaders step back and allow the Expeditioners to make decisions, allowing participants to hone their leadership skills in areas like group management, decision making, organization and planning, backcountry cooking, and orienteering.
 Like all of our Expeditions, no experience is needed or required.

 “TBX has taught me to treat each situation carefully and that sometimes you have to make compromises to make the group happy.
 Responsibility is key and makes for a great transition to college.” – 12th Grade Male, Durham, NC